kkots/ggxrd_hitbox_overlay_2211/README.md

 3. Start a match.
 Hitboxes should display.

 Read the `Features` section to understand what the colors mean and what the hotkeys are.
+You can also play the game frame-by-frame (described in `Features`).

 To turn off the mod you can launch `ggxrd_hitbox_injector.exe` again.
 If trying to use the mod with a game version that it doesn't fit, the game may crash.
 The mod should be possible to combine with other mods, but there might be some mods that can't be combined with this one (if they hook or sigscan the same functions).